top of page

 AI & Judgment

 AI is not merely a technological development.
 It affects judgment itself.
+Understanding this shift does not require technical mastery, but discernment, for boards, executives, public leaders, and owners alike.

-Boards today are not only integrating new tools.
+Leadership bodies today are not only integrating new tools.
 They are operating within a new decision landscape.

 Governance Perspective